 Breaking that down a bit…

 - A caloric deficit is the one and only requirement of making fat loss happen.
 Creating a deficit that is about 20% below maintenance level tends to be a good starting point for most people.
-(Superior Fat Loss, the book I just finished writing (yup, it’s finally done), will provide much more specific recommendations.
-Stay tuned!)
+(Superior Fat Loss contains much more specific recommendations.)

 - Staying at your caloric maintenance level is the one and only requirement of preventing fat from being gained or regained.
 (Details here: How To Calculate Your Calorie Maintenance Level)